turing-genai-apps/launchpad-cohort-2-prompt-demos/README.md

 Dear Learners,

 This repo is dedicated to showcasing your prompting skills.
-Your task is to get a basic understanding of Prompt Engineering and then reflect on your learning by picking any of the use cases/techniques mentioned in the course with your own creative use case.
+Your task is to get a basic understanding of Prompt Engineering from the [ChatGPT Prompt Engineering for Developers course](https://learn.deeplearning.ai/courses/chatgpt-prompt-eng) and then reflect on your learning by picking any of the use cases/techniques mentioned in the course with your own creative use case.

 Hence,